defold/defold.github.io/manuals/editor-styling.md

 ---
+brief: You can modify the colors, typography and other visual aspects of the editor using a custom stylesheet.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Editor styling","Changing color","Changing fonts"]
 title: Editor styling
-brief: You can modify the colors, typography and other visual aspects of the editor using a custom stylesheet.
+toc: '["Editor styling","Changing color","Changing fonts"]'
 ---

 # Editor styling